ly16302/website/_code/code-2-mac.md

 collection: code
 permalink: /code/code-2-mac
 ---
-This is multiphase fluid-structure interaction CFD code based on Marker-and-Cell discretisation.
+This is a research code to for the multiphase fluid-structure interaction, mainly for the 'one-fluid' formulation.